Unidirectional superconductivity and superconducting diode effect induced by dissipation

 \textit{Nonequilibrium steady states.} --- Next, we discuss the nonequilibrium properties of the system.
 The nonequilibrium dynamics of the order parameter can be phenomenologically understood by the TDGL equation

 where $\Gamma>0$ and $\partial_t\equiv\partial/\partial t$.
 The TDGL equation describes a relaxation dynamics of the order parameter toward a steady state, that is, the solution of the GL equation~\eqref{eq:GLequation}.
-While the TDGL equation is microscopically justified only in limited situations including gapless superconductors~\cite{Kopnin2001-ie}, the simplified description offered by the TDGL formalism is useful to qualitatively understand and predict physical phenomena.
+While the TDGL equation is microscopically justified only in limited situations including gapless superconductors~\cite{Kopnin2001-ie,Artemenko1979-js, Ivlev1984-od}, the simplified description offered by the TDGL formalism is useful to qualitatively understand and predict physical phenomena.

 The effect of the electromagnetic field can be incorporated into Eq.~\eqref{eq:TDGL} by considering the gauge invariance of the equation~\cite{Supplemental}.
 In particular, the electric field can be introduced by $\partial_t\to \partial_t+2i\phi$ with the scalar potential $\phi$.
-While the in-plane d.c.$\!$ electric field $E_\parallel$ along the system can be considered by $\phi=-E_\parallel x$ as in Refs.~\cite{Rubinstein2007-ck, Chtchelkatchev2012-jd,Artemenko1979-js,Kopnin2001-ie}, we focus on the d.c. electric field perpendicular to the system by $\phi=-E_\perp d\sigma_z/2$: Since the thickness $d$ is an atomic-scale distance, $E_\perp$ can exist in the system and accompany the perpendicular flow of Cooper pairs [Fig.~\ref{fig:system}] and normal electrons in general~\cite{Kopnin2001-ie}.
-Thus, assuming the plain-wave ansatz $\bm{\psi}(x,t)=e^{iqx}\bm{\psi}(q,t)$, the TDGL equation recasts into~\cite{Supplemental}
+While the in-plane dc electric field $E_\parallel$ along the system can be considered by $\phi=-E_\parallel x$ as in Refs.~\cite{Rubinstein2007-ck, Chtchelkatchev2012-jd, Serbyn2013-ji, Artemenko1979-js,Kopnin2001-ie}, we focus on the dc electric field perpendicular to the system by $\phi=-E_\perp d\sigma_z/2$: Since the thickness $d$ is {a microscopic}-scale distance, $E_\perp$ can exist in the system and accompany the perpendicular flow of Cooper pairs [Fig.~\ref{fig:system}] and normal electrons ~\cite{Kopnin2001-ie}.
+Thus, assuming the plane-wave ansatz $\bm{\psi}(x,t)=e^{iqx}\bm{\psi}(q,t)$, the TDGL equation recasts into~\cite{Supplemental}

 with the dimensionless scalar potential $\Phi=-{\mathcal{E}}\sigma_z$ and electric field ${\mathcal{E}}\equiv\Gamma E_\perp d/N_0$.
 Here and hereafter, the time $t$ is rescaled by $\Gamma/N_0$.